trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Little-Lotus-Yoga7.markdown

 This class will focus on movement, breathing, yoga asanas or postures, mindfulness, music, and games.
 Focus will be on body awareness and relaxation with fun mixed into every activity.

-A package of 6 sessions will cost $60.
-Drop-in price is $12.
 Students should wear comfortable clothing and bring a water bottle.

 For more information, please email Kelly at
 <a href="mailto:kellynburnham@gmail.com">kellynburnham@gmail.com</a> or call 315-383-0647.